AndyJZhao/GLEM/README.md

 # Learning on Large-scale Text-attributed Graphs via Variational Inference
 This repository is an implementation of **GLEM** - [Learning on Large-scale Text-attributed Graphs via Variational Inference](https://arxiv.org/abs/2210.14709).
 Majority of the work is completed during Jianan's internship at Microsoft Research Asia.
+** Note: This is a *temporary* release of the code (which could be messy and hard to read).

 ## Overview
 The proposed GLEM framework trains GNN and LM separately in a variational EM